 Global economic integration is a key factor behind the rising significance of international trade.
-Historically, trade was prevalent but set under constraining conditions in terms of the technical means to support it.
+Historically, trade was prevalent but set up under constraining conditions in terms of the technical means to support it.
 Trading over long distances remained slow and expensive, limiting its scale and scope.
 By the early 20th century, transport technologies such as the steamship became ubiquitous and efficient enough to support a complex international trade system.
-Particularly, the steamship enabled economies of scale that could not be achieved beforehand.
-However, it is not until the mid 20th century that the global regulatory regime became open enough to allow an expanded form of globalization.
+Particularly, the steamship enabled economies of scale that could not have been achieved beforehand.
+However, it was not until the mid-20th century that the global regulatory regime became open enough to allow an expanded form of globalization.

 Global trade is impossible without transportation, making efficient transport a key trade facilitator.
 By definition, almost all the cargo carried by maritime shipping is considered to be international trade.
-Transport costs (both freights costs and time costs) constitute a key component of total trade costs.
+Transport costs (both freight costs and time costs) constitute a key component of total trade costs.
 These trade costs also include other costs incurred in getting goods to final users other than the marginal cost of producing the good itself, such as policy barriers, information costs, legal and regulatory costs.
-Lower trade costs contribute to trade growth as it has been underlined that for developing economies, a 10% reduction in transportation costs was concomitant to a 20% growth in international trade.
+Lower trade costs contribute to trade growth as it has been underlined that for developing economies, a 10% reduction in transportation costs was associated with a 20% growth in international trade.
 Distance has become a factor that plays a lesser role in the intensity of maritime trade relations, making the capacity and direct connectivity of maritime shipping networks an important factor.

-Since the end of World War II, ongoing trade liberalism under the banner ‘World Peace through World Trade’, has led to the gradual removal of political, regulatory, and cultural obstacles to trade were gradually removed.
+Since the end of World War II, ongoing trade liberalism under the banner ‘World Peace through World Trade’, has led to the gradual removal of political, regulatory, and cultural obstacles to trade.
 Integration processes took place both at the regional level and at the global level.
-The collapse of the Soviet Union and the opening up of China in the 1990s represented landmark events that incited the entry of close to 2 billion consumers as well as the related resources in the global economy.
-Regional trading blocks have been formed with differing trade liberalization levels, such as NAFTA in North America, the EU Single Market in Europe, ASEAN in Southeast Asia, Mercosur in South America, and Ecowas in West-Africa.
+The collapse of the Soviet Union and the opening up of China in the 1990s represented landmark events that incited the entry of close to 2 billion consumers as well as the related resources into the global economy.
+Regional trading blocs have been formed with differing trade liberalization levels, such as NAFTA in North America, the EU Single Market in Europe, ASEAN in Southeast Asia, Mercosur in South America, and Ecowas in West Africa.
 An important share of international trade occurs within economic blocs, especially the European Union and NAFTA, which rely more on land transport modes such as road and rail.
 The European Union and NAFTA are considered the world’s most integrated trade agreements, with 62.3% and 51.2% of their respective trade concerning member nations.
 For ASEAN, 75.5% of its trade concerns nations outside the agreement, implying a greater relative share of maritime shipping.

 2. Ongoing Growth of International Trade